Harpal Singh Sokhi: Other ventures

 In 1998, Sokhi conceptualised and executed the opening of the Indian specialty restaurant Khazana in Dubai.
-He also formulated business plans and opening plans for other restaurants.
+He also formulatSinghsiness plans and opening plans for other restaurants.
 In 2012, he launched his own restaurant chain The Funjabi Tadka (TFT).
 The flagship branch of the restaurant opened on 18 January 2013 in Kolkata.

+Karigari is an Indian casual-dining restaurant chain.
+Chef Harpal Singh Sokhi launched it.
+The restaurant's name is derived from HIndi language term referring to professional craftsmanship.
+The business model focuses on regional Indian cuisine, utlizing a menu curated by Sokhi that reflects his past work in various Indian regional cuisines.
+The brand distinguishes its services by formally recognizing its kitchen staff's culinary expertise.

+The restaurant chain Karigari, founded by Sokhi, added Kanji to its menu at specific locations in Delhi, NCR region.
+This beverage is a fermented drink traditionally consumed in India as a probiotic.
+The preparation process relies on natural fermentation techniques and the brand specifies that the finished product does not contain preservatives or synthetic additives.

 Sokhi has written food columns for newspapers and magazines.
 He is one of the oldest associates of Sanjeev Kapoor, and has developed content for his books.
 The two have authored a book Royal Hyderabadi Cooking.

 Personal life

 Sokhi lives in Mumbai with his wife Aparna.
 The couple has two daughters: Anushka and Antra.
-He is fluent in six languages: English, Hindi, Punjabi, Bengali, Odia and Telugu.
+He is fluent in seven languages: English, Hindi, Punjabi, Bengali, Odia, Telugu and Urdu.